Stop eviction: how to apply for assistance fast

 Build longer-term stability after approval

-Set reminders for rent and utilities so you never miss a due date
+Set reminders for rent and utilities so due dates don’t slip

 Ask about ongoing case management or housing support